ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Let us continue with our original aim of segregating the cats from the dogs.
 We now know the IDs of all the cats from the response to a saved query.

-Now, we will demonstrate ways in which we can organize data in DataFed
+Now, we will demonstrate ways in which we can organize data in DataFed.

 Organize with Collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The simplest and most powerful tool to organize information is through Collections.
+The simplest and most powerful way to organize information is using Collections.
 We could segregate all cat data into a new, separate collection just for cats via the ``collectionCreate()`` function:

 .. code:: python